 Till date, Canva is one of my favorite apps, and if you haven’t tried it yet, I suggest you give it a shot right away.

-Adobe Spark features a vast number of templates for different occasions.
+Adobe Express features a vast number of templates for different occasions.
 So if you want to fashion a simple social media posts or a funky college flyer, you can do it.

 Spark features a multitude of stock photos to make your poster visually appealing.
 You can either choose from Adobe Stock or your collection on Google Drive or Dropbox.